bllanos/201503_direct3d_demo/README.md

 using the `Project > Add Existing Item` wizard to reinsert them into the project under the correct file paths.

+### Running a clone of the repository
+_(Hopefully not applicable to any submitted versions of the code)_

+In the event that the code is a direct clone of the repository, it should build properly, but will not execute normally.
+The reason for the abnormal execution is the lack of several folders which are not part of the repository, but which the program expects to exist (depending on the configuration data passed to it).

+To allow for normal execution, create the following (empty) folders:
+- `logFiles`
+- `logFiles\test`
+- `configFiles\output_gitIgnored`

+Note that the above folder paths are relative to the solution directory (the directory containing `game.sln`).

+In contrast, with the current Visual Studio project settings, when the program is executed, its working directory is the `win32_base` folder.
+(All configuration data must be written with this in mind.)

 ## Code References
 The main project code, the Visual Studio 'engine' project, was adapted from the following sources: